 Vaginal dryness may be a problem for women at any age, although it occurs more frequently in older women, particularly after menopause.

 Reduced estrogen levels are the main cause of vaginal dryness.
 Estrogen is a hormone that helps keep vaginal tissue healthy by maintaining normal vaginal lubrication, tissue elasticity and acidity.
 Other causes of vaginal dryness include certain medical conditions or hygiene practices.

 Estrogen levels can fall for a number of reasons:

 - Cigarette smoking

 - Effects on your ovaries from cancer therapy

 - Oophorectomy (ovary removal surgery)

-- Use of allergy and cold medications or anti-estrogen medications
+- Use of anti-estrogen medication

 Other causes of vaginal dryness include: